BenoitPAIX/16S_Metabarcoding_tutorial/README.md

   ```
 saveRDS(physeq_subsampled, "Physeq_subsampled.RDS")
   ```
-When you start a new session (few days later for example), here is how to load the phyloseq object again
+When you start a new session (a few days later for example), here is how to load the phyloseq object again

   ```
 physeq_subsampled = readRDS("Physeq_subsampled.RDS")